Communication and Cooperation in Markets, with David Miller, May 2020.

 What are the costs and benefits of using social stigma to promote cooperative behavior?

-Predictability and Power in Legislative Bargaining, with B. Douglas Bernheim and Xiaochen Fan (R & R at ReStud).
+Predictability and Power in Legislative Bargaining, with Doug Bernheim and Xiaochen Fan, Review of Economic Studies, March 2019.

 Do more transparent bargaining processes lead to greater inequality?